muratk5n/thirdwave/en/2013/09/why-open-source.md

 terms of budget - as long as the quality is comparable to commercial software.

-The final actor in the system: the producers of software which ironically in the OS world happen to be the programmers themselves.
-Or managers.
-Or anyone.
-They could contribute code to OS because it is possible, and easy.
+The final actor in the system: the producers of software: They could contribute code to OS because it is possible, easy.
 The capability of the software community at large reached a certain maturity.

-If we throw all choices, priorities, can-do, cannot-do items, stir, and optimize (not for a single actor, for the entire system), it is clear the equilibrium point can be none other than open source.
+If we throw all choices, priorities into the bowl and stir, optimize it is clear the equilibrium point for all can be none other than open source.